viralp353/UFOs/README.md

 * HTML

+* javascript

 ## Challenge_summary:

-                // This function for updatefunction
+                // This function for update:
          //Save the element, value, and id:
           function updateFilters(){
             const filters = {